José Rivas Fontán: Family

-Formation phase and initial political career
+Education and early political career

-He spent his childhood in a parish near the town of Pontevedra, where he attended a state primary school from the age of six.
-He cycled daily to secondary school and, later, Teacher Training college in Pontevedra, 8 kilometres from his home.
-He also carried out his compulsory military service in the capital, where he was stationed at the military headquarters.
-He studied for and passed the state teachers entry exam in 1963 to become a teacher of adults.
+Rivas Fontán grew up in a parish near the town of Pontevedra, where he attended a state primary school, starting at age six.
+He bicycled to secondary school, and later commuted eight kilometers by bicycle to a Teacher Training college in Pontevedra.
+He was stationed at the military headquarters in the capital during his compulsory military service.
+In 1963, he passed the state teachers' entry exam for adult education.

 He sat a special exam, set up by the Ministry of Education, for the Organisation of School Services for education inspectors in Pontevedra.
-There, he launched one of the first teaching applied audiovisual media centres in Spain.
-At that point, he met Federico Cifuentes Pérez, who was to become his boss and friend and, years later, would turn out to be an essential collaborator in the Pontevedra Teachers Movement (MMS).
+There, he launched one of the first applied audiovisual media teaching centres in Spain.
+In Pontevedra, he met Federico Cifuentes Pérez.
+Pérez became his boss and friend and, years later, would turn out to be an essential collaborator in the Pontevedra Teachers Movement (MMS).